Paul Kurtz

 Contemporary Pragmatism invites submissions relating to any aspect of Paul Kurtz's philosophy for publication in an upcoming issue.

 Submissions should follow the manuscript guidelines, online at http://contemporary.pragmatism.org.
 Papers should be prepared for blind reviewing.
-They may be submitted by email or surface mail.
-If by email attachment, send to John Shook at jshook@pragmatism.org.
-By mail, send three copies to John R. Shook, Center for Inquiry, 3965 Rensch Rd., Amherst, NY 14228.
+Send to Editor John Shook at jshook@pragmatism.org